monicathomas8/Quiz-Game/README.md

 <h2>Validator Testing</h2>
 HTML – No errors were found when passing through the official W3C validator.
 CSS – No errors were found when passing through the official (Jigsaw) validator.
+JavaScript - passed with no significant issuess using JShint.
 Accessibility – Colours and fonts are easy to read and accessible.
 The performance is slowed down due to the background image.
 I did reduce the size of the photo and this improved the performance score.
 I confirmed this by running through lighthouse in devtools.
 <img src="assests/images/lighthouse.png">